 11

-As we reach the last entry on our list, it's only fitting to highlight "Gin no Saji" (Silver Spoon).
-This engaging anime follows Yuugo Hachiken, a hardworking and ambitious student who decides to enroll at Ooezo Agricultural High School.
+As we arrive at the final entry in our countdown, it's only fitting to spotlight "Gin no Saji" (Silver Spoon).
+This compelling anime centers on Yuugo Hachiken, an earnest and ambitious teen who enrolls at Ooezo Agricultural High School, hoping to break free from the pressures imposed by his parents.

 Recommended: